We Provide A Better Alternative If Your Web Host Is Pushing You to Hire SiteLock

 In many cases those services end up being cheaper then SiteLock's services despite us doing all of the things needed for a proper cleanup (it helps that a company that isn't involved in doing the work isn't getting a big cut of the fee).

 If you get in touch with us about your website, you will be dealing with someone that actually deals with hacked websites instead of a commissioned salesman like you do with SiteLock.
 So we won't try to sell you on unneeded services or lock you in to a long term contract using misleading information (which if you agree to you, will find hard to cancel), instead our interest is in getting your website properly cleaned and secured in a timely manner.
-The first thing we will want to do is to make sure your website is actually hacked, as we have found that there are a lot of issues from both the web host and SiteLock sides of claiming that websites are hacked when they are not.
+The first thing we will want to do is to make sure your website is actually hacked, as we have found that there are a lot of issues from both the web hosts and SiteLock claiming that websites are hacked when they are not.
 We don't charge anything to look into if the website is actually hacked (or to provide the rest of a consultation on how to best deal with the issue), so you may end up paying us nothing to get your issue resolved.

 If you want to move your website to another web host that doesn't have a partnership with SiteLock, we will do the transfer for no additional charge over our normal price for just a cleanup.